SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 Twilight opens the door, or at least I think it's Twilight, Pinkie is facing the door at the moment.

-"Hi, girls?"
-Twilight says from behind me.
+"Hi, girls…" Twilight says from behind me, a quizzical tone in her voice.

 "Can we come in?"
 Pinkie asks.